 GPs and walk-in centres

-Or, you could go to an NHS walk-in centre.
+You can also go to an NHS walk-in centre.
 They may be able to organise a GP consultation.
-In some cases, they can give you medicine after you've seen a nurse.
+Sometimes, they can give you medicine after you've seen a nurse.

-Some walk-in centres are open from early morning to late evening seven days a week, 365 days a year.
+Some walk-in centres are open from early morning to late evening, 7 days a week, 365 days a year.

-If you need a non-prescription medicine, such as paracetamol or an antacid, and you can't find an open pharmacy, the following places may stock a basic range of over-the-counter medicines:
+If you need a non-prescription medicine, such as paracetamol or an antacid, and you cannot find an open pharmacy, the following places may stock a basic range of over-the-counter medicines:

 - petrol stations